HIT2GAP-EU-PROJECT/BEMOnt/docs/chapter_2/IntroOccupantBehaviour.md

 ## Introduction and Overall Overview of the Occupant Behaviour Ontology

 This chapter is aimed at describing the general model referring the occupant behaviour.
-In that sense and according with [(Hong et.al,2015)][@Honng2015], the occupant behaviour is composed by the following main aspects:
+In that sense and according with [(Hong et al.,2015)][@Honng2015], the occupant behaviour is composed by the following main aspects:

 - **Drivers**: Represent discrete-event simulation models for modeling occupant behavior, activities, events, and equipments, considering the factors that stimulate occupants in accomplishing some actions to reach their needs.
 - **Needs**: Model the requirements that the different occupants shall meet to ensure their satisfaction in their environments.